VictourB/printprep/README.md

 # PrintPrep
 **PrintPrep** is a Command Line Interface (CLI) designed to bridge the gap between digital artwork and physical factory production.
+It offers a robust ticketing system and automatic proof generation.

 ## Main Syntax: